 Any Nintendo Switch review will have to start off by saying that literally everyone and anyone can enjoy the Big N's most popular console.
 I won't try and convince you to buy one here, because this piece of kit truly does speak for itself.

-The Nintendo Switch is a crowd-pleaser, everyone can enjoy it separately or together.
-It's so popular that Nintendo had to double the production run to keep up with demand when it first launched.
-And no wonder, with titles like The Legend of Zelda: Breath of the Wild and Super Mario Odyssey in their repertoire, it's hard not to be drawn in.
+When it first launched, it was so in-demand that Nintendo had to double the production run to keep up.
+And no wonder when it has titles like The Legend of Zelda: Breath of the Wild and Super Mario Odyssey under its belt.

 - Best Nintendo Switch games

 If you want a quick takeaway from this Nintendo Switch review, though, then this is it - Nintendo Switch is an innovative, stylish and fun video game console.
 It's not overly expensive, it looks and feels premium, and it offers a handheld option within the same slick package.